 Do you qualify to enter the HU University of Applied Sciences Utrecht Teacher Education in English (Part-time) programme?
 Find out here.

-Dutch nationals need a relevant Dutch high school diploma.
-If you have graduated Dutch vocational school (MBO) or are an international student, additional requirements may apply.
-You need to be able to study in English, with a proven CEFR level of at least B1.
+If you have graduated from a Dutch vocational school (MBO) or are an international student, additional requirements may apply.
+You need to be able to study in English, with a proven CEFR level of at least B2.

-Students over 21 that do not meet the admission requirements may qualify under the admissions assessment 21+ scheme.
+Dutch students over 21 who do not meet the admission requirements may qualify under the admissions assessment 21+ scheme.